If you’re reading this blog on our site, congratulations—you’re visiting an Outstanding Website according to the 2016 WebAwards!

 We’ve spent a ton of time making sure the SEO Inc. website loads super quickly.
 We did this by getting all our pages on a Content Delivery Network (CDN) and reducing the Time to First Byte to under a second.
 How’s that for fast?

 Thematic architecture.
-Organization is important, both when moving a visitor toward making a purchase and before they even get to your site.
-With so much demanding people’s attention while they browse, your visitors need to be able to easily find what they’re looking for.
-Equally important is putting pages in order in a way that Google understands.
+The organization is essential, both when moving a visitor toward making a purchase and before they even get to your site.
+With so much demanding people’s attention while they browse, your visitors need to be able to find what they’re looking for easily.
+Equally important is putting pages in the order in a way that Google understands.
 Thematic architecture accomplishes both by grouping related pages together in a way that is neat and organized.
 Categories should show an easy-to-understand hierarchy, with internal linking to support it.

 Keyword research.
 Keywords are the backbone of every webpage on SEO Inc. No piece of content is created without a solid keyword strategy behind it.
 We incorporate our keywords seamlessly into our page content—no keyword stuffing here!
 We also utilize LSI keywords and synonyms to ensure even farther reach.